WebAssembly/component-model/design/mvp/Explainer.md

-The `waitable-set.drop` built-in removes the indicated [waitable set] from the current component instance's table, trapping if the waitable set is not empty or if another task is concurrently `wait`ing on it.
+The `waitable-set.drop` built-in removes the indicated [waitable set] from the current component instance's table, trapping if the waitable set is not empty or if another thread is concurrently `wait`ing on it.
 (See also [`canon_waitable_set_drop`] in the Canonical ABI explainer for details.)

 ###### 🔀 `waitable.join`